devmount/third-stats/README.md

 Install ThirdStats from the Thunderbird Add-ons repository:

-1. Open the menu and click Add-ons
+1. Open the menu and click on Add-ons
 2. Search for *ThirdStats*
 3. Click *Add to Thunderbird* and enjoy your email account stats